go-goyave/goyave/docs_src/src/guide/advanced/multi-services.md

 When the running process receives a `SIGINT` or a `SIGTERM` signal, for example when you press `CTRL+C` to interrupt the program, the server will shutdown gracefully, so you don't have to handle that yourself.

-However, if you start the server in a goroutine, you have the responsability to shutdown properly.
+However, if you start the server in a goroutine, you have the responsibility to shutdown properly.
 If you exit the program manually or if the main goroutine terminates, ensure that `goyave.Stop()` is called.
 If the program exits because of an interruption signal, the server will shutdown gracefully.

 #### goyave.Stop